steyer-mika/nest-template/README.md

 ### Logger

 [Custom Logger](https://docs.nestjs.com/techniques/logger) Service with [winston](https://github.com/gremo/nest-winston)
-Will print to `console` and to files in `logs/`
+Will print to `console` and to files in `logs/`.

-In develop it will print all logs to Log Level `Debug` and in production to Log Level `Info`
+In develop it will print all logs to Log Level `Debug` and in production to Log Level `Info`.

 All **HTTP Requests** will be logged with __Custom Middleware__.